 All unsafe sysctls are disabled by default and must be allowed manually by the cluster admin on a per-node basis.
 Pods with disabled unsafe sysctls will be scheduled, but will fail to launch.

-With the warning above in mind, the cluster admin can allow certain unsafe sysctls for very special situations like e.g. high-performance or real-time application tuning.
-Unsafe sysctls are enabled on a node-by-node basis with a flag of the kubelet, e.g.:
+With the warning above in mind, the cluster admin can allow certain unsafe sysctls for very special situations such as high-performance or real-time application tuning.
+Unsafe sysctls are enabled on a node-by-node basis with a flag of the kubelet; for example:

 Only namespaced sysctls can be enabled this way.

 A number of sysctls are namespaced in today's Linux kernels.
 This means that they can be set independently for each pod on a node.
-Being namespaced is a requirement for sysctls to be accessible in a pod context within Kubernetes.
+Only namespaced sysctls are configurable via the pod securityContext within Kubernetes.

 The following sysctls are known to be namespaced.
 This list could change in future versions of the Linux kernel.